malisasmaz/ostromapi/README.md

-# Preconditions:
+# Preconditions

 1. Visual Studio Code
 2. Node.js
 3. Docker Desktop<br />
 The programs in above must be installed.

-# Steps to Run this project:
+# Steps to Run this Project

 1. Clone the repo
 ```sh